PATIENT PROFILES

 Cortisol

-• UFC: 60 μg/24 hours (165.6 nmol/24 hours)
+• Urinary free cortisol (UFC): 60 μg/24 h (165.6 nmol/24 h)

-• UFC fold upper limit of normal:
+• UFC fold upper limit of normal (ULN):

 1.2 x ULN mUFC